 Can Dogs Eat Raw Scallops?

 In general, a raw scallop will not kill your dog, but it’s important to avoid feeding them to dogs.
-It’s essential to make sure that the scallops are cooked, as fresh may contain harmful bacteria.
-If your dog does happen to eat a raw scallop, and he shows symptoms of poisoning (vomiting, diarrhea, lethargy, panting, itching), make sure you contact your vet.
-Ingesting raw seafood can often lead to serious health complications for dogs, so it is important to seek timely medical attention.
-Some of the potential risks associated with consuming raw scallops include:
+Scallops must be cooked, as fresh may contain harmful bacteria.
+Ingesting raw seafood can often lead to serious health complications for dogs, so don’t hesitate to rush to the vet.
+Look out for:

 Editor’s Note

 The problem with raw scallops for dogs is that there isn’t enough data and research.
-Of course, store-bought scallops should not pose any risks, as they were meant to be eaten by humans.
+Of course, store-bought scallops are “approved,” as they were meant to be eaten by humans.
 It’s not enough to convince me, though.

 Can Puppies Eat Cooked Scallops?